zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Insert a key-value pair into the store.

-   :h: the handle of the store to modify.
+   :param h: the handle of the store to modify.

-   :k: the key to insert.
+   :param k: the key to insert.

-   :v: the value to insert.
+   :param v: the value to insert.

-   :e: the expiration interval of the key-value pair.
+   :param e: the expiration interval of the key-value pair.

    :returns: false if the store handle was not valid.